A joint degree between Georgetown University and Solvay Brussels School (ULB)

 Admissions will be based on the candidates’ academic and/or professional background, and motivation.
 Proficiency in English necessary.

-The program will kick off with a preparatory non-credit bootcamp in mathematical methods in the second half of August.
+The program will kick off in Brussels with a preparatory non-credit bootcamp in mathematical methods in the second half of August.
 The objective of this course will be to fill any gaps in the student’s knowledge of basic mathematical techniques commonly used in economic analysis and applied statistics.

 Students will take the core courses in macroeconomics, microeconomics, political economy and data analysis in the fall term in Brussels.
 Core courses are taught by faculty members of Georgetown University and Solvay Brussels School of Economics and Management.